Land Without Limits

 Great Bear Sailing Adventures | Jonny Bierman

 Another adventure that is quite literally on the ocean and just across the harbour is the historic Tallheo Cannery Guesthouse.
-This former cannery offers guided tours, events, and the only oceanfront guesthouse in Bella Coola while also catering to events and scenic, remote retreats.
+This former cannery offers guided tours, events, and the only oceanfront guesthouse in Bella Coola, while also catering to events and scenic, remote retreats.
 All stays and accommodations come with transportation from the marina.

-Guided adventures on the ground
+adventures on the ground

 The roads around Bella Coola are made up of networks of forest service roads (FSR’s) that allow visitors to explore very off-the-beaten-path destinations such as waterfalls, viewpoints, lakes, and more.
 Over the Top Adventures offers safe 4×4 adventures to otherwise hard-to-reach (or find) parts of the region.